cyoki/IoTLab/lab1/README.md

 ## Install the CP210x USB to UART Bridge VCP Driver

-1. **Note**: Don’t start the Ubuntu VM yet, you should install the USB driver and connect the ESP32 first, only after this you can start the Ubuntu VM.
+1. **Note**: Don’t start the Ubuntu VM yet, you should install the USB driver and connect the ESP32 first, only after this you can find /dev/ttyUSB0 in the Ubuntu VM.

 2. Connect the ESP32 board to your computer via a micro USB cable.